elenavanengelenmaslova/kotlin-basic-syntax-and-coding-conventions/slides.md

 - Use uppercase letters, separate words with underscores

-- Define within companion object or at top level of file
+- Define within object, companion object or at top level of file

 - Place at beginning of companion object, file or object declaration for visibility